 Office Hours.
 Subject to change, office hours will be held Mondays from 2:00 pm - 2:50 pm and Thursdays from 3:00 pm - 3:50 pm in Sisler Hall 340 (third floor, southeast corner).
 Occasionally, a student TA will substitute for Dr. Miller and notice of this should be posted online.
 If you find 340 empty, please find Dr. Miller in his regular office.
-A third office hour will be held Tuesdays from 1:00 pm - 1:50 pm also in Sisler Hall 340 by Sofia Mesa and Ronnie Levinson, two undergraduates who excelled in my 2212/2213 sequence previously.
+Additional office hours will likely be conducted by undergraduates who have completed my 2212/2213 sequence previously.
 Additionally, students are encouraged to visit the Organic Chemistry Learning Center, located in JHH 205.
 This Center is staffed with Graduate Student Teaching Assistants in the mornings and afternoons Monday-Friday.
 The open hours of the OCLC are roughly 8:30 am to 6:00 pm and the final schedule will be posted on Canvas.